bigdatr/mongo-connector-postgresql/README.rst

 - Their is no way to map a mongo collection to a differently named postgres table
 - There is virtually no error handling, especially if the mapping is wrong (e.g. missing pk field)
-- The connector does not support arrays of scalars (but do support arrays of documents)
 - Rollbacks are not supported
 - System commands are not supported (e.g. create collection)
 - Only operations on the 'public' schema are allowed